 The first in our series of articles to help make you a stronger cyclist, this specially-designed sequence is made for riders new to yoga.
 Keep an eye out for workouts for intermediate and advanced yogis coming soon.

 These sequences are designed by Haute-Route Ambassador and experienced yoga teacher, Delphine Dard.
 Delphine (@delphinebdk) teaches specific yoga classes for cyclists and runs live sessions in collaboration with the Haute Route Nation.
-Join Delphine for a live session on this topic on February 19th here.

 → Join the Haute Route Nation to keep up to date on more upcoming training sessions.